LedgerHQ/ledger-wallet-chrome/README.md

 To build the application, go to the repo root directory then enter `gulp package`.
 This will create a crx file into the dist directory.

-To install the application on Chrome, go to chrome extensions page ([chrome://extensions](chrome://extensions)), and drag and drop the crx file into the page.
+To install the application on Chrome, go to chrome extensions page ([chrome://extensions](chrome://extensions)), then drag and drop the crx file into the page.